kostya-zero/enjo/README.md

 ```shell
 enjo list
 ```
+> ⚠️ By default Enjo will not display projects with name starting with dots.
+Please confgiure `hide_dots` parameter according to [configuration manual](docs/CONFIGURATION.md).

-Also you can create and delete projects.
+You can create and delete your projects through Enjo.

 ```shell
 # Use `new` to create new project.